Supremestarlady025/Supremestarlady025/README.md

 This is where I started my portfolio building while taking my Data Analysis class with the Incubator Hub

-I have learnt quite a number of things ranging from Ms Excel to SQL and now to my portfolio building
+I have learnt quite a number of things ranging from Ms Excel SQL to Power BI and now to my portfolio building

 ## Project Topic: Amazon Product Review Analysis